hongjianzhao/computationalmaterials/README.md

 # Welcome to the home page of Hong Jian Zhao
 ## About Hong Jian Zhao
 Hong Jian Zhao received his PhD (@Materials Science) from Zhejiang University (China) in June 2015.
 Then, he entered the Materials Research and Technology department of Luxembourg Institute of Science and Technology (Luxembourg), as a junior Research&Technology associate.
-Currently, he is a postdoc researcher in computational materials science.
+Currently, he is a postdoc researcher University of Arkansas.
 He uses first-principles calculations (based on density functional theory) and symmetry analysis (based on group theory) to study the physical behaviors of various materials, most of which are ferroic materials.